In the USA order online by clicking Loreto Publications

 Possibly from inexperience with the new procedure, the earlier editions

 have two different type sizes.
-After completing the Old Testament through
+After completing the

-smaller size throughout.
-This copy is
+Later editions use the smaller size throughout.
+This copy is the variant with a frontispiece

-the variant with a frontispiece date 1827 with the words “from the Original
+date 1827 with the words “from the Original Tongues” rather than “from the

-Tongues” rather than “from the Latin Vulgate” usually appearing on Catholic
+Latin Vulgate” usually appearing on Catholic Bibles of this period.

 Original